 - Ramps: controls that monotonically vary from an initial value to a final value.

 These are signals that go (either asymptotically or strictly) from zero to a peak, and then back to zero.
-In the Boulder Opal Toolkits these pulses available are:
+The Boulder Opal libraries of signals include these pulse types:

 - Gaussian pulses (